CIEE accelerates scientific progress through programs that synthesize current knowledge and develop our future leaders

 The CIEE/ICEE extracts significant added value from Canada’s research investment through projects that mine new insights from the wealth of existing data.
 Its training programs aim to prepare the generation of scientists who will be called upon to address our most vexing environmental problems.

-We are pleased to report that three new Thematic Working group proposals have been selected for funding by CIEE, including:
+Three new Thematic Working group proposals had been selected for funding by CIEE in 2014, including:

 1. “Canada’s phylogenetic diversity in a changing world”.
 Main applicants: Dr. Jana Vamosi and Dr. Jeremy Kerr.
 Awarded Grant $12,200 CAD;

 2. “The terra incognita of community ecology: understanding continental-scale variation of ecological networks”.
 Main applicants: Dr. Timothée Poisot, Pr.
 Dominique Gravel and Dr. Daniel Stouffer.
 Awarded Grant: $14,400 CAD, and;

 3. “Forecasting groundfish biodiversity change in the Newfoundland shelf”.
 Main applicants: Dr. Andrew Gonzalez, Dr. Fred Guichard, MSc.
 Patrick Thompson, and MSc.
 Eric Pedersen.
 Awarded Grant: $6,120 CAD.

 Please see our Attached Newsletter for further details on each proposal.